codeigniter4/CodeIgniter4/user_guide_src/source/concepts/mvc.rst

 **Models** manage the data of the application and help to enforce any special business rules the application might need.

-**Views** are simple files, with little to no logic, that displays the information to the user.
+**Views** are simple files, with little to no logic, that display the information to the user.

 **Controllers** act as glue code, marshaling data back and forth between the view (or the user that's seeing it) and the data storage.